 This page contains answers to questions submitted by interested ReConnect Program applicants during webinars, regional workshops, and via the Contact Us form on the ReConnect website.
 The questions and answers are organized by topic of interest and are updated on a regular basis.
 To view answers, click the plus sign (+) next to your question of interest.

 ReConnect Program Overview

-A: The ReConnect Program is a broadband pilot program that offers federal loans, grants, and combinations thereof to facilitate broadband deployment in rural areas.
-ReConnect loans and grants provide funds for the costs of construction, improvement, or acquisition of facilities and equipment needed to provide broadband service to rural areas without sufficient broadband access, defined as 10 Mbps) downstream and 1 Mbps upstream.
+A: The ReConnect Program offers federal loans, grants, and combinations thereof to facilitate broadband deployment in rural areas.
+ReConnect loans and grants provide funds for the costs of construction, improvement, or acquisition of facilities and equipment needed to provide broadband service to rural areas without sufficient broadband access, as defined by the latest FOA.

-A: USDA will offer loans and grants to build infrastructure and install equipment that provides modern, reliable, high-speed Internet service in rural America.
-The ReConnect program offers three products: 100% Loans, 50% Loan-50% Grant combinations, and 100% Grants.
-More information about the three products can be found on the ReConnect website at reconnect.usda.gov.
+A: USDA offers loans and grants to build infrastructure and install equipment that provides modern, reliable, high-speed Internet service in rural America.
+The amount and types of funds available for assistance will be determined by the latest FOA.

-A: As defined in the 2019 FOA (published on December 12, 2019), the following entities are eligible to apply for assistance:
+A: As defined in the Rural eConnectivity Program Regulation (published on February 26, 2021), the following entities are eligible to apply for assistance:

-- States, local governments, or any agency, subdivision, instrumentality, or political subdivision thereof
+- States or local governments, including any agency, subdivision, instrumentality, or political subdivision thereof

 - A territory or possession of the United States